-If you want some specific request to run more iterations than what is specified in Thread Group, you can put them under Loop Controller and enter the loop count in controller settings.
+If you want a specific request to run more iterations than what is specified in the Thread Group, you can put them under Loop Controller and enter the loop count in controller settings.

-Example: If you have a thread group with 1 user and 3 iterations, then all your requests under this group will run for 3 times.
-Now, if you have two HTTP Sampler under a loop controller with loop count 2, both these Samplers would run 1*3*2= 6 times.
+Example: If you have a thread group with 1 user and 3 iterations, then all your requests under this group will run 3 times.
+Now, if you have two HTTP Samplers under a loop controller with loop count 2, both these Samplers would run 1*3*2= 6 times.

-Please see the below screenshots which explain it further
+Please see screenshots below which explain it further

 Once Only Controller

-This controller is used when you want to run some specific request only one time even if you have multiple threads in the thread group.
+This controller is used when you want to run a specific request only once even if you have multiple threads in the thread group.
 The simplest example which can be considered is “Fetching a website home page” or “Login into a web application”.
-Real Time scenario would want it to happen once only and other requests such as search or edit/delete something to happen multiple times.
+Real Time scenarios would want it to happen only once and other requests such as searching or editing/deleting something that happens multiple times.

-Just like Simple Controller, Recording Controller does not modify any sequence of the requests that are being sent to the server.
-It is used with HTTP(S) Script Recorder.
-All the requests which are recorded with this Non-Test Element are saved under recording controller.
+Like the Simple Controller, the Recording Controller does not modify any sequence of requests that are being sent to the server.
+It is used with the HTTP(S) Script Recorder.
+All requests recorded with this Non-Test Element are saved under the recording controller.

 You need to specify the target controller to save the recorded requests made to the server.

-Recording controller and HTTP(s) script recorder comes into picture when testers don’t have the information on the requests URLs and parameters.
+Recording controllers and HTTP(s) script recorders come into pictures when testers don’t have the information on the requested URLs and parameters.
 They can simply record and capture all the requests hitting their servers.
-This works both for mobile as well as web projects.
+This works for both mobile as well as web projects.

 This controller is also used to control the execution flow.
-As seen in the below clipping, this controller is further divided into two parts:
+As seen in the clipping below, this controller is further divided into two parts:

-Percent Execution – This selection will make Jmeter execute only a certain percentage of total iterations for Samplers placed under this controller.
+Percent Execution – This selection will allow Jmeter to execute only a certain percentage of the total iterations for Samplers placed under this controller.
 You can also check the “Per User” checkbox to control this at a user level.

-For Example, Thread Group is configured to have 10 users and loop count is 5.
+For example, Thread Group is configured to have 10 users and the loop count is 5.
 Therefore, total iterations are 50.
 If % execution is set to 50%, then all the Samplers under the Throughput Controller will make 25 iterations only (50% of 50).

-Total Executions – This lets users specify the number of iterations directly for the samplers contained under this controller.
+Total Executions – This lets users specify the number of iterations directly to the samplers contained under this controller.

-This controller lets you increase the scope of your performance testing by modifying sequence in n number of ways so that you get to test the load on the server when applications are hitting request with different sequences.
-Interleave Controller makes alternative selections with the samplers under it.
+This controller lets you increase the scope of your performance testing by modifying sequences in a number of ways so that you get to test the load on the server when applications are hitting request with different sequences.
+The Interleave Controller makes alternative selections with the samplers under it.

-In case there are other controllers like Simple Controller kept under this block, interleave controller gives the privilege to select one sampler each from a container for each iteration.
-To explain it further, consider the below test plan.
+If there are other controllers like Simple Controller kept under this block, the interleave controller gives the privilege to select one sampler each from a container for each iteration.
+To explain this further, consider the below test plan.

-So, Jmeter will iterate alternatively between the controllers for each iteration.
-Therefore, sequence will be mentioned below
+Jmeter will iterate alternatively between the controllers for each iteration.
+Therefore, the sequence will be mentioned below